sidevesh/LenovoToolkit/README.md

-# Ideapad Toolkit
+# Lenovo Toolkit

-**Ideapad Toolkit is a utility that allows you adjust the power setting from Lenovo Vantage, without having to use the slow official app**
+**Lenovo Toolkit is a utility that allows you adjust the power setting from Lenovo Vantage, without having to use the slow official app**

 ![image](https://user-images.githubusercontent.com/62750643/193948650-76596fe5-fab3-44aa-b656-fe15a2d93f46.png)